BraedonM/BraedonM/README.md

 ### Hello!

-My name is Braedon McRae and I'm a 20-year-old software developer, born and raised in British Columbia, Canada.
+My name is Braedon McRae.

+I'm a 20-year-old software developer, born and raised in British Columbia, Canada.
-Passionate about machine learning and artificial intelligence, I'm motivated to learn and continue growing as a developer.
-Always looking for new opportunities to collaborate and learn from others in the field.

 ---